csem/NeurIO/docs/supported_devices/stmicroelectronics.md

 # ST Platforms

 ## List of supported platforms
-Few platforms from Canaan are supported, including:
+Some platforms from STMicroelectronics are supported, including:

 | Platform       | Processor     | Description                      | Status    | Firmware | Tools version                                                             |
 |----------------|---------------|----------------------------------|-----------|----------|---------------------------------------------------------------------------|